jimmoffitt/developer_advocate.blog/twtr_evolution.md

 ## Twitter timeline <a id="twitterTimeline" class="tall">&nbsp;</a>

-At its core, Twitter is a real-time, global communication network.
-How Twitter is used to communicate has evolved since 2006.
+At its core, Twitter is a public, real-time, and global communication network.
+Since 2006, Twitter's evolution has been driven by both user use-patterns [ or conventions? ] and new product features and enhancements.

-There are many examples where this evolution was driven by new user conventions and behaviors.
-[Intro narrative on the evolution of hashtags and retweets, and how new twitter features affected user-behavior.]

-Other changes were driven by
+Twitter users organically introducted fundamental communication patterns to the Twitter network.
+A seminal example is the hashtag, now nearly universally used on social networks.
+Hashtags were introduced as a way to organize conversations and topics.
+On a network with hundreds of million messages a day, tools to find Tweets of interest are key, and hashtags have become a critical method.

+Retweets are another example.
+Retweeting emerged as a way of 'forwarding' content to others, started as a manual process of Tweet copy/paste prepended with a "RT @" pattern.
+This process was eventually automated via a new button, complete with new JSON metadata.
+The 'official' Retweet was born.
+Other examples include 'mentions', and sharing of media and web links.
+Each of these use-patterns resulted in new [twitter.com](https://twitter.com/) user-interface features, new supporting JSON, and thus new ways to match on Tweets.

+[a fine place to introduce how PowerTrack Operators **match** JSON attributes. ]